alevchuk/pstm/lnd-e2e-testing/README.md

 Security and Backup sections are for consideration of migrating to Mainnet - they can be skipped for now because Testnet does not involve real funds.

-Once you have LND running, read manitanance procedures in [OTHER.md](https://github.com/alevchuk/pstm/blob/master/lnd-e2e-testing/OTHER.md)

 Table of contents
 =================